 10b.
 The Newly Qualified Teachers Fund

-The note below highlights the amount set aside from the Newly Qualified Teacher Fund in usable reserves in order to provide funding for spending plans to support newly qualified teachers into the future, with a decrease of (£400k) during the year.
+The note below highlights the amount set aside from the Newly Qualified Teacher Fund in usable reserves in order to provide funding for spending plans to support newly qualified teachers, with a decrease of $(\pounds 456k)$ during the year.